Jenaer Liederhandschrift: History

 The manuscript was compiled in about 1330 in Central Germany, possibly Thuringia for an unknown high-status patron, though it has been suggested it was for Frederick the Serious, Landgrave of Thuringia and Margrave of Meissen, or Rudolf I, Duke of Saxe-Wittenberg.
 By 1540 it was located in Wittenberg, where it was bound, and in 1549 was transferred as part of the Wittenberg Bibliotheca Electoralis ("Elector's library") to the Collegium Jenense in Jena, which later became the University of Jena.

 The Dillingen fragment is a single sheet, half of a folio that was removed from J (between the current folios 132 and 133) sometime before the latter was bound in 1541.
 It was used as a binding for a collection of religious tracts and was first discovered in 1917.

-The Poets
+Poets

 The manuscript contains songs by the following poets, who are mostly of Central German origin.
 Numbers in parentheses indicate the number of melodies for each poet.